Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Conclusions

 \section{Conclusions}

-In summary, we have shown that evolutionary optimization process and more precisely differential evolution algorithms are particularly relevant tools for the geometrical optimization of nanophotonics system.
+In summary, we have shown that evolutionary optimization and more precisely differential evolution algorithms are particularly relevant tools for the geometrical optimization of nanophotonics system.
 Its application to the design of dielectric planar nanoantennas for the enhancement and inhibition of the magnetic and electric Purcell factor has allowed us to retrieve regular and periodic characteristics that are naturally materialized through the evolution of these simulations.
-Regarding the geometry of the optimized nanoantennas shape, bullseye like structure is a common pattern that is arising in the far field region of the dipolar emission either of electric or magnetic nature polarized in or out of the plane.
-For the near field region, different shapes have been retrieved and analyzed depending on the nature and orientation of the dipole such as dielectric nanodisks or dielectric bowtie nanoantennas.
-Completed with Monte-Carlo optimizations, we have been able to provide a feasible design of an efficient planar Si nanoantenna deposited on a SiO$_2$ substrate that leads to a spontaneous decay rate enhancement of the magnetic dipolar transition that occurs at 590 nm in a Gd$_2$O$_3$ core doped with Eu$^{3+}$ ions of the order of $\Gmper \simeq 2000$ for an out of plane MD.
-The concrete realization of such an optimized nanoantenna would lead to a better control of the magnetic light-matter interaction for promising innovative application in quantum technologies or negative index metamaterials.
+Regarding the geometry of the optimized nanoantennas' shape, the circular grating is a common pattern that is arising in the far-field region of the dipolar emission either of electric or magnetic nature.
+For the near-field region, different shapes have been retrieved and analyzed depending on the nature and orientation of the dipole such as dielectric nanodisks for MD or dielectric aperture nanoantennas for ED.
+We observe qualitative agreement with a deterministic approach based on the nanoscale design of the LDOS, revealing the underlying physical principles.
+With an emphasis on the magnetic emission, we also highlight the role of optical resonances thanks to modal analysis.
+Completed with Monte-Carlo optimizations, we have been able to provide the design of an efficient planar Si nanoantenna that leads to a spontaneous magnetic decay rate enhancement of $\Gmper \simeq 2000$ in a Gd$_2$O$_3$:Eu$^{3+}$ core.
+The concrete realization of such an optimized nanostructure would lead to better control of the magnetic light-matter interaction for promising innovative applications in new types of light sources \cite{Staude:2019, Kalinic:2020}.